mmondics/aiops-z/README.md

     ![attention](images/attention2.png)

     ***Note: website monitoring is currently not configured for this tutorial.
-This step and the following were left in for completeness.***
+This section was left in for reference.***

     ![instana-menu-websites](https://raw.githubusercontent.com/mmondics/media/main/images/instana-menu-websites.png)